fonsp/Pluto.jl/README.md

 If you want to reference Pluto.jl in scientific writing, you can use our DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4792401.svg)](https://doi.org/10.5281/zenodo.4792401)

-### Sample notebooks
+### Featured notebooks

-The included sample notebooks have a more permissive license: the [Unlicense](https://github.com/fonsp/Pluto.jl/blob/main/sample/LICENSE).
-This means that you can use sample notebook code however you like - you do not need to credit us!
+Unless otherwise specified, the included featured notebooks have a more permissive license: the [Unlicense](https://github.com/fonsp/Pluto.jl/blob/main/sample/LICENSE).
+This means that you can use them however you like - you do not need to credit us!

 Your notebook files are _yours_, you also do not need to credit us.
 Have fun!